-Land-cover change releases greenhouse gases into the atmosphere, contributing to climate change (see Figure 4.4.1).
+Land cover change releases greenhouse gases into the atmosphere, contributing to climate change (see Figure 4.4.1).
 Deforestation, especially combined with tillage-based agriculture, releases carbon dioxide.

-Altered surface hydrology increases methane emissions (e.g. through wetland drainage and the flooding of rice pa fields) as does cattle farming.
-Agricultural products increase nitrous oxide emissions (e.g. in organic roaer irrigation and biomass combustion).
+Altered surface hydrology increases methane emissions (e.g. through wetland drainage and the flooding of rice paddy fields), as does cattle farming.
+Agricultural products increase nitrous oxide emissions (e.g. in organic nitrogen fertilisers, irrigation and biomass combustion).

-While the complex relationship between greenhouse gas emissions and land-cover changes is not fully understood, it is known that land-cover change and land use accounts for about 12.5 per cent of human carbon emissions.
+While the complex relationship between greenhouse gas emissions and land cover changes is not fully understood, it is known that land cover change and land use account for about 12.5 per cent of human carbon emissions.
 An added uncertainty is how much sulphur dioxide and particulates (produced by biomass combustion) might contribute to regional and global cooling.

 As airborne particulates, they reflect incoming sunlight and this might affect cloud cover.

-warmed more markedly than elsewhere, driving the decline in sea ice and retreat in terrestrial ice sheets and glaciers.
+4.4.1 Temperature change 2014-18 compared to 1880-1899.
+The Arctic region has warmed more markedly than elsewhere, driving the decline in sea ice and retreat in terrestrial ice sheets and glaciers.